ridgehkr/vite-plugin-fakery/CODING_STANDARDS.md

 ## General Guidelines

 - **Code Style**: Use [Prettier](https://prettier.io/) for code formatting.
 The project includes a `.prettierrc` file with the required configuration.
 - **Linting**: Ensure your code passes all linting checks before submitting a pull request.
+(Husky will run a linting check on every commit)
 - **TypeScript**: Use TypeScript for all new files and ensure type safety throughout the codebase.
 - **Comments**: Write clear and concise comments for complex logic or non-obvious code.
 Use JSDoc-style comments for functions and methods.